jwikman/nab-al-tools/extension/README.md

 Uninstalls dependent apps through PowerShell.
 Useful if you cannot install your app due to dependencies.

-Only works for local installations, not Docker, not Saas Sandbox.
+Only works for local installations, not Docker, not SaaS Sandbox.

 #### NAB: Sign app file